-We have been supporting communities in Liberia and Sierra Leone affected by Ebola.
-In early 2017, as part of our International Citizen Service, we will bring together young people from the UK and Sierra Leone and Liberia as volunteer researchers.
-Together they will capture the views and experiences of young people in communities recovering from Ebola, and trying to get into work or start their own business.
+We have supported communities in Liberia and Sierra Leone affected by Ebola.
+In 2017, as part of our International Citizen Service, young people from the UK and Sierra Leone and Liberia worked together as volunteer researchers.
+Together they captured the views and experiences of young people in communities recovering from Ebola, and trying to get into work or start their own business.

-- Train 30 young British volunteers and 30 young Sierra Leonean and Liberian volunteers in research methods
+- Trained 30 young British volunteers and 30 young Sierra Leonean and Liberian volunteers in research methods

-- Reach hundreds of young people in Ebola-affected communities in Liberia and Sierra Leone to capture their views and experiences of work
+- Reached hundreds of young people in Ebola-affected communities in Liberia and Sierra Leone to capture their views and experiences of work

-- Support young people to publish two research reports
+- Supported young people to publish two research reports

-- Ensure policy makers and practitioners hear the views of young Sierra Leoneans and Liberians
+- Ensured policy makers and practitioners hear the views of young Sierra Leoneans and Liberians

-- Publish a Toolkit for Youth Led Research on Enterprise to allow others to use the tools developed
+- Published a Toolkit for Youth Led Research on Enterprise to allow others to use the tools developed